ALgosZen/python-kafka-event-driven-architecture/README.md

 # python-kafka-event-driven-architecture
 scalable event driven architecture in python using apache kafka
-### Apache kafka is distributed event store and processing engine, written in java and scala.
+### Apache kafka is distributed event store and processing engine, written in java and scala.Kafka was originally developed at LinkedIn, and was subsequently open sourced in early 2011

-### Kafka was originally developed at LinkedIn, and was subsequently open sourced in early 2011
+#####
 ⋅⋅1. confluent is a cloud native kafka service vendor providing deployments across 3 major cloud vendors - google cloud, aws and azure.
 ![Confluent Kafka](/images//image2.png?raw=true "MSK")
 ⋅⋅2.
 A Cool tutorial on python